smileyblue77/lydiayquevedo.github.io/README.md

 # Personal Website Starter Code

-This is a place for you to start building your personal website!
+Welcome to my webpage!
+This is a work-in-progress place for me to show off my favorite projects.

 ### Project Requirements
 Your project should: